pythonpioneer/machine-learning/what-is-machine-learning.md

 ## 1. Introduction to Machine Learning

-Machine Learning is a revolutionizing technology and it has the potential to transmute the future.
-It allows computers to make data-driven decisions without direct human involvement.
-As we know, Machine Learning (ML) is a subset of Artificial Intelligence (AI) that enables computers to learn from data and use that knowledge to make decisions or predictions.
-Unlike conventional programming approaches, where we must explicitly define rules for a task, ML systems automatically learn from the data, identify patterns, and make decisions without being explicitly programmed for specific tasks.
+Machine learning is a subset of artificial intelligence (AI) that enables computers to make decisions based on past experiences or given data.
+And after the training of the ML model, the model is ready to perform actions on its own, without any human involvement.
+ML technology is very different than conventional programming where we explicitly define rules to act.
+Machine learning models are capable to think, predict, and make decisions based on training data.

 ![ml-header](./ml-dark.png#gh-dark-mode-only)
 ![ml-header](./ml-light.png#gh-light-mode-only)